dollodart/techblog/posts/education/how-does-a-transistor-work/how-does-a-transistor-work.rst

 Solid State Devices
 -------------------

 In order to explain how a transistor works, some particular properties of semiconductors, the material for solid state devices, must be explained.
 In particular, there must be an introduction of the concept of a hole.
 Like a conventional hole is the absence of dirt, a hole in semiconductors is the absence of an electron.
-It is in everyway analogous and opposite to an electron: holes have a negative wave vector, a negative energy, and a negative mass, which results in them acting like a positive charge carrier [#]_.
+Classically it behaves like a positron [#]_.
 It may then be asked, how can the fact that charge carriers are negatively charged, as opposed to gas particles, be exploited if there is a symmetric counterpart, the positively charged hole?
-Some points bear
-mentioning:

-#.
-The case of uncharged particles is distinct to that of two oppositely
+The case of uncharged particles is distinct to that of two oppositely charged particles.
-   charged particles.
 In particular, there can be materials which are mostly having excess positively charged mobile particles (holes), and materials which are mostly having excess negatively charged mobile particles (electrons).
-However, the asymmetry of protons and electrons is necessary not only for the function of vacuum devices but also solid state ones, so this point doesn't answer the question.

-#.
-The hole is an absence of an electron is not a true particle.
-Every piece of
-   experimental evidence is in support of the hypothesis that charge is transported by electrons everywhere [#]_.
-The case of a charged particle and a fictitious particle which is its absence is distinct from the case of two charged particles, each of which would have its respective fictitious particle by its absence.
-While a positron is an electron with positive charge, a hole is an electron with negative wave vector, negative energy, and negative mass.
-While the hole has an equation of motion identical to a positron, in the more sophisticated theory than that is presented here, it lives in a valence band as a result of being an absence of a hole, and so isn't in any way physically like a positron (which would exist in a high energy state in a conduction band in order to transport).

-In fact, as it turns out, transistors require the existence of holes. [#]_
+The specification of mobile is here key, because by charge balance with positively charged protons there must be more electrons than holes in any material.
+If the two oppositely charged charge carriers existed in the same material, and they must by charge balance, then classically they would be expected to annihilate.
+This can be accounted for in a classical model by simply supposing there are immobile electrons which can't annihilate with mobile holes, and that is done here.

+Also, a hole is an absence of an electron and so a fictitious particle.
+While it is modeled as a particle there remains the same asymmetry as required, since there is no real positive charge carrier.
+Not only are holes consistent with the required asymmetry, but transistors require the existence of holes [#]_.
+However, one might as well say that deficiencies of electrons are required for transistors, since the hole is merely a fictious particle used to model the physically true phenomenon of a deficiency of electrons.
+And holes are only necessary for quantum mechanical models, as in the above footnote reference.
+Here electron deficiency will be treated as positrons floating above immobile electrons, and this is adequate for the classical model.
+Imposing the immobility condition preserves the asymmetry in the classical model where one considers electrons and positrons in the same material.
+These choices are simply requirements for the model and have no physical bearing: every point of experimental evidence is that charge is transported by electrons, the only real charge carriers [#]_.

+I will continue to refer to the positive charge carriers modeled as positrons with the quantum mechanical term hole, like I did in the preceding two paragraphs.

 The materials with excess holes are called :math:`p`-type (for positive), those with excess electrons :math:`n`-type (for negative).
 When these materials are arranged the transistor can be made.
 Again, a :math:`p`-type material will conduct electricity in either direction, as will an :math:`n`-type material---it is only their arrangement that can control the direction of flow.

 Where do the excess charge carriers in :math:`p`- and :math:`n`-type materials come from?
-The excess charge carriers are a result of an absence or abundance of protons from a process called doping [#]_.
+The excess charge carriers are a result of adding different nuclei with different chemical valence requirements leading to trapped or liberated electrons which otherwise would be in bonds.
+This is accomplished through a process called doping [#]_.
 Doping introduces atoms with nuclei whose proton number is more (:math:`n`-type) or less (:math:`p`-type) than the nuclei of the host material.
-These atoms ionize because the neighboring host atoms have too few or too many electrons to satisfy their chemical valence, and the result of that ionization are charge carriers.
+These atoms ionize because the neighboring host atoms have too few or too many electrons to satisfy their chemical valence, and the result of that ionization are mobile electrons or holes depending on if the ion is positively or negatively charged .
 This ionization conserves electroneutrality---an :math:`n`-type material is not negatively charged nor is a :math:`p`-type material positively charged.
 The doping atoms release or trap electrons and generate charge carriers while remaining immobile, again showing the asymmetry of matter is necessary for the function of solid state devices.
+This is the origin of the justification that there are immobile and mobile particles, though the justification for why they don't annihilate with each other requires the hole to be defined as an absence of an electron with peculiar properties like negative mass, not just a positron.

 .. rubric:: Footnotes

 .. [#]
-  Kittel, Solid State Physics, 8th Edition, Chapter 8.
-An actual positive charge carrier, like the positron, has positive mass---it is only the behavior with respect to electric current that is identical.
+  In quantum mechanical models, a hole is in everyway analogous and opposite to an electron: holes have a negative wave vector, a negative energy, and a negative mass, which results in them acting like a positive charge carrier in the band theory.
+See Kittel, Solid State Physics, 8th Edition, Chapter 8.

 .. [#]
   See nanoHUB-U: Thermoelectricity: From Atoms to Systems: Unit 1: Bottom Up Approach by Supriyo Datta.

-.. [#]
-  See also Kittel, Solid State Physics, 8th Edition, Chapter 8.

 .. [#]
   Doping is a process which usually involves shooting beams of high energy